 CCSA wishes to thank the partners who supported development of Canada's Low-Risk Alcohol Drinking Guidelines.
-For a complete list of the organizations supporting the guidelines, please visit http://www.ccsa.ca/Eng/topics/alcohol/drinking-guidelines/Pages/default.aspx

 Visit our website to find out more!
 WWW.CCSa.Ca

 Reference:

 Butt, P., Beirness, D., Gliksman, L., Paradis, C., & Stockwell, T. (2011).
 Alcohol and health in Canada: A summary of evidence and guidelines for low-risk drinking.
 Ottawa, Ont.: Canadian Centre on Substance Abuse.